Ashwal200/OOP_Ex2/README.md

+#### In order to understand which process is faster, we did some tests on the functions we built and the results is:
 Number of files | NOL | NOL with thread | NOL with threadPool
 | :--- | :---: | :---: | :---:
 300  | 0.135 | 0.110 | 0.102